King to host first Christmas as monarch at Sandringham

 It took a team of four staff from the Royal Collection Trust two days to dress the Berkshire royal residence’s festive trees.

-Tourists visiting the State Apartments will see the rooms transformed with shimmering trees, twinkling lights and festive garlands.
+Tourists visiting the State Apartments will see shimmering trees, twinkling lights and festive garlands.

 A handmade angel sits on top of St George’s Hall’s towering Nordmann fir, which was sourced from nearby Windsor Great Park.